-First mod, Banjo filter removal.
-This is the #1 reason Subaru turbo's die often, second reason is Up pipe cat that breaks up over time.
-For some reason Subaru thought it was a great idea to put a fine mesh filter into oil lines for turbo and AVCS (cam timing advancer).
+This is the #1 reason Subaru turbos die often, second reason is Uppipe cat that breaks up over time.
+For some reason Subaru thought it was a great idea to put a fine mesh filter into the turbo and AVCS oil feed lines.

-Trust but verify, dig around in the AVCS oil hole to make sure the filter is not in there, on my FXT, both filters fell out of the banjo bolt and was inside (hard to spot since they are black like the oil).
+05 LGT bolt didn't seem to have the filter, but my 04 FXT definitely had them and they poped out of the banjo bolts.
+Dig around in the AVCS oil hole to make sure the filter is not in there, on my FXT, both filters fell out of the banjo bolt and was inside (hard to spot since they are black like the oil).

 Turbo Feed/AVCS Feed

-There is a bracket that bolts to the up pipe and to the block, needs to be removed
+Remove the bracket that bolts to the up pipe and to the block.

-Then you can see the oil feed banjo, sadly only a 17mm wrench will fit, ratcheting wrench will make your life easier!
+Then you can see the oil feed banjo, use a 17mm ratcheting wrench to make your life easier.